volodymyrhudyma/blog/content/blog/post-a-tweet-using-twitter-api.md

 #### \#1 - Create A Twitter Application

-First, log in to the [Twitter developer's portal](https://developer.twitter.com/) with the account from which you want to post Tweet.
+First, log in to the [Twitter developer's portal](https://developer.twitter.com/) with the account from which you want to post a tweet.

 Then click on the "**Developer Portal**" link in the upper right corner.